DataSci2025/DataSci2025.github.io/README.md

 # About Me

-I am studying for a Data Science bacherlor's degree with BPP and I am looking to showcase my statistical and ETL skills.
+I am studying for a Data Science bacherlor's degree with BPP.
+Below is a snapshot of my ETL and statistical skills.

 ## 📌 Projects